Reed-CompBio/spras/docs/tutorial/intermediate.rst

 4. Organizing results with parameter hashes

-Each <dataset>-<algorithm>-params-<a hash> combination folder is created.
+Each <dataset>-<algorithm>-params-<hash> combination folder is created.
-A matching log file in logs/parameters-<algorithm>-params-<a hash>.yaml records the exact parameter values used.
+A matching log file in logs/parameters-<algorithm>-params-<hash>.yaml records the exact parameter values used.

 5. Running the algorithm